 What is mediation?

-Mediation is used to assist an injured worker and the insurer/employer in resolving a dispute concerning benefits under the Workers' Compensation Act.
+Mediation assists injured workers and insurers/employers to resolve workers’ compensation benefit disputes.
 The mediator is a neutral third person who listens to the concerns of all parties and assists them in resolving the dispute.
-The conferences are informal; confidential; with no verbatim record kept.
+The conferences are informal; confidential; and without verbatim record or recording.

 Mediation conferences are held by telephone.

-The purpose of mediation is to prevent, when possible, the filing in the workers' compensation court of disputes by injured workers or insurers if a fair and reasonable resolution can be reached at an earlier stage.
+The purpose of mediation is to prevent, when possible, the filing in the Workers' Compensation Court if a fair and reasonable resolution can be reached in mediation.

 What issues qualify for mediation?